Skip to content

 • Abrasive grinding of composite materials and hard coatings

-3. Vitrified Bond Diamond Wheels
+What are Vitrified Bond Diamond Wheels?

-Vitrified bond diamond wheels use a glass-based bonding material that offers excellent rigidity and thermal stability.
 These wheels are known for their ability to maintain form and size over extended use, which makes them ideal for precision grinding applications where dimensional accuracy is paramount.
 Vitrified bonds are less sensitive to heat, allowing them to operate at higher speeds without degrading the diamond grit.

 Applications: